psychoinformatics-de/ipsy-docs/source/internal/data_center/mulder.rst

 .. ex: set sts=4 ts=4 sw=4 et tw=79:

 ****
-Reka
+Mulder
 ****
-Reka is currently unused, but will likely become a public/private XNAT server.
+Mulder (formerly Reka) will become a public/private XNAT server.
+It will also serve as a second point-of-entry into the cluster network.

 Services
 ========